irbraun/oats/README.md

 5. Training and testing machine learning models over these networks.

 ### Feedback
-This package is a work-in-progress.
+This package is a work in progress.
 Send any feedback, questions, or suggestions to irbraun at iastate dot edu.